CharlesDDNoble/ObservaStack/docs/config-system.md

 The config system lets scenarios change how the SUT behaves at runtime.
 Instead of deploying new code, scenarios push configuration changes that toggle between good and bad implementations, slow and fast settings, or healthy and degraded states.

+Each service owns its configuration.
+Services expose a standard interface (`/config`) for reading and writing config, persist to their own volume, and read that volume on startup.
+The orchestrator tracks intended state; the Control Agent delivers config pushes; services manage their own persistence.

-Every configuration includes a version identifier that gets attached to all metrics, making it easy to see when changes cause problems.
+Every configuration includes a version identifier attached to all metrics, making it easy to see when changes cause problems.

 ## Why It Exists